Classification of Crimes in Criminal Law

 Homicide is the leading cause of death for young black males in the United States.
 It accounts for more than half of all deaths in this population group.

-Which classification of offense comes under crpc?
+Which classification of offence comes under crpc?

 Crimes are classified into two categories: felonies and misdemeanors.
 Felonies are more serious crimes, punishable by more than a year in prison.
 Misdemeanors are less serious crimes, punishable by less than a year in prison.
 Crimes that fall in between felonies and misdemeanors are called gross misdemeanors and are punishable by up to 364 days in prison.